-First, we broadcast the sparse matrix data of A and B to all computing nodes.
-Then, we start to solve systems of linear equations on the computing nodes simultaneously.
+In the beginning, we broadcast the sparse matrix data of A and B to all computing nodes.
+Then we start to solve systems of linear equations on the computing nodes simultaneously.
 After that, we construct a subspace for each circle using the results of the linear solver, and then perform the Rayleigh-Ritz procedure to extract eigenpairs in each circle.
-Since the computational costs to solve systems of linear equations dominate the computations, we can expect high performance in parallel computations.
-The algorithm for parallel implementation is summarized as follows:
+The computational costs to solve systems of linear equations are dominant in whole computations, thus we can expect high performance in parallel computations.
+The algorithm is shown in Figure 2.